Answers to a few 'Frequently Asked Questions'

-Membership investment is based on the number of full time equivalent employees within your company.
+Membership investment is based on the number of full-time equivalent employees within your company.
 There are different investment categories for various industries.
-Call Membership Director, Travis Valentine 251-943-1036 to find out more!
+Call Travis Valentine, Chief Operations Officer, at 251-943-1036 to find out more!

 May I attend Chamber events as a non-member?

-Many events are open to the public, including the Alabama Festival of Flavor and the Gulf Coast Hot Air Balloon Festival.
-Others like Business After Hours, Leadership Series and AM Connections are benefits of membership.
-Please contact our Membership Director, Travis Valentine (251-943-1036) if you would like to attend one of these events as our guest to get a feel for our organization.
+Many events are open to the public, including the Gulf Coast Hot Air Balloon Festival, the Magnolia Run, and the Chicago Street Supper Club.
+Others, like Business After Hours, Leadership Series, and AM Connections are benefits of membership.
+Please contact our Vice President of Investor Relations, Travis Valentine (251-943-1036) if you would like to attend one of these events as our guest to get a feel for our organization.